The brain is both the source of stress and the key to managing it.

 Stand comfortably, with your feet apart at shoulder width.
 Bend your knees slightly so you do not exert too much pressure on your lower spine.
 Join the fingers of your hands together, with the knuckles of your thumbs facing your body.
 Bending your knees slightly, bounce with a comfortable rhythm, and tap the knuckles of your thumbs repetitively on the center of your sternum, exhaling deeply.
 Each time you breathe out, try to empty your chest of all tension while bouncing on your knees.
 Continue for three to five minutes, emptying your mind of all worries and thoughts as you breathe out.
 Keep your eyes closed while you focus your attention on the physical sensations around the center of your chest.
 Imagine any discomfort or pain released with every outward breath.
 Finish by taking a deep breath and sweeping your hands down the center of your upper body as you exhale.

-After finishing exercise 1, sit down comfortably, without leaning against the back of your chair.
+After finishing the first exercise, sit down comfortably, without leaning against the back of your chair.
 Keep your spine straight.
-Prepare yourself for Brain Wave Vibration training by taking a deep breath and exhaling any tension of your body out.
+Prepare yourself for “brain wave vibration” training by taking a deep breath and exhaling any tension of your body out.
 Focus your attention on the back of your head, at the point of pivot between your head and neck.
 Gently start nodding your head back and forth with a comfortable rhythm.
 Focus on the rhythm and let it grow as your head becomes free to shake in any direction it wants.
 Keep visualizing yourself bright and relaxed.
 Keep following the rhythm, which can now travel down your spine, engaging your shoulders and upper body as well as your head and neck.
 It helps to maintain a light smile while practicing.
 Keep going for as long as you wish.
 Finish by slowing the rhythm down and bringing your focus on the center of your body.
 Breathe comfortably, focusing on the center of your abdomen while feeling the clear and peaceful sensation in your brain.

 At night, if you have had too much stimulation during the day, you can use a vibration exercise to bring your brain waves down and encourage a sound, deep sleep.
 As you lay on your back in your bed, leave some space between your legs and rest your hands on your abdomen.
 Focusing on your breathing, gently turn your feet in and out in a steady rhythm, engaging the whole length of your legs so that even your hips move.
 As the rhythm develops, it will feel like you are simply shaking your legs.
 This exercise, if done for just three minutes at night, releases accumulated tension before sleep.
 When you finish, relax your whole body completely.
 Focus on comfortable abdominal breathing and let yourself drift off to sleep.